EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Communication/Negotiations/Start with No.md

 - In negotiations, you must have a vision of a current or future problem to be solved.
 It’s just that simple.
 This is why you’re negotiating.

+- **Three-Minute Checklist**
-- Three-Minute Checklist • Are you certain you clearly see the problems on the other side?
-Are you clear in your mind how to build the other side’s vision? • Are you clear that they have to see before they can understand? • Are you ready to put aside the facts and the figures, because you cannot tell anyone anything? • Are you ready to ask questions in order to build vision, rather than provide answers?
+	- Are you certain you clearly see the problems on the other side?
+Are you clear in your mind how to build the other side’s vision?
+	- Are you clear that they have to see before they can understand?
+	- Are you ready to put aside the facts and the figures, because you cannot tell anyone anything?
+	- Are you ready to ask questions in order to build vision, rather than provide answers?

 - Are you prepared with good interrogative-led questions?
-They are not a magic bullet, but they are the safest way to build vision on the other side, and they are less likely to destroy vision. • Being a defensive negotiator does you no good at all.
+They are not a magic bullet, but they are the safest way to build vision on the other side, and they are less likely to destroy vision.
+- Being a defensive negotiator does you no good at all.
 Therefore always nurture.
 Don’t attack, don’t challenge, don’t browbeat—not with your words, not with your body language.

 - “3+” (or “three-plus”), another important tool of the trade, is the ability to remain with a question until it is answered at least three times, or to repeat a statement at least three times.

-- Three-Minute Checklist
+- **Three-Minute Checklist**
 	- Before the phone call, the e-mail, the meeting, take however long is required to assess your attitude and frame of mind.
 	- Those positive expectations, blatant or subtle: Are you aware of them?
 Have you put them aside?
 	- Those negative expectations: Are you aware of them?
 Have you put them aside? • Any assumptions of any kind whatsoever?